tstephen/knowprocess.com/wp-content/plugins/error-log-monitor/readme.txt

 2. Dashboard widget configuration screen.

 == Changelog ==

+= 1.6.6 =
+* Improved the way the plugin displays truncated stack traces.
+Now it should no longer display the last entry as a very tall and narrow block of text.
+* Added a workaround for conflicts with plugins that use old versions of scbFramework.
+* Tested up to WP 5.2.

 = 1.6.5 =
 * Fixed a bug where it wasn't possible to filter out log entries that didn't match any of the standard severity levels (notice, warning, error, etc).
 Now you can hide uncategorized log entries by unchecking the "Other" option in filter settings.